 As a case in point, the Superior Court considered a venue challenge made by Villanova University in Singley v.
-Flier.[3]
-Villanova, of course, has its campus in suburban Delaware County, but - at least at the time of Singley - offered three graduate level courses at the Philadelphia Naval Yard, and had done so for many years.

-The Superior Court found this connection insufficient to support venue in Philadelphia because "the quantity of these contacts - three graduate level courses - is lacking when viewed in light of the University's entire academic program."
+Flier.
+Villanova has its campus in suburban Delaware County, but - at least at the time of Singley - offered three graduatelevel courses at the Philadelphia Naval Yard and had done so for many years.
+The Superior Court found this connection insufficient to support venue in Philadelphia because "the quantity of these contacts three graduate level courses - is lacking when viewed in light of the University's entire academic program."
 Despite the continuous nature of the courses - offered for many years and presumably meeting one or more times per week, semester after semester - the proportion of those courses to the university's overall catalog was expressly found to be dispositive of the issue.

 Cases upon cases may be cited that expressly consider percentages in this manner.
 In a 2012 decision, Brennan v.
-Spohn, a Philadelphia trial court considered the business activities of a school bus service and synthesized the law as follows:

-Appellant's analysis based on the actual number of Philadelphia field trips and the actual hours spent does not hold consistent with current law on venue.
-Courts have consistently decided issues of venue based on the proportional amount of business done in a county. ...
-While Appellee did, on average, 35 field trips to Philadelphia each year, the percentage of income generated from the trips (approximately 0.2089%), is extremely minimal.[4]

-In an unpublished decision, the Superior Court approved simply and clearly: "We agree with the trial court's analysis."
+Spohn, a Philadelphia trial court considered the business activities of a school bus service and synthesized the law as follows: "Appellant's analysis based on the actual number of Philadelphia field trips and the actual hours spent does not hold consistent with current law on venue.
+Courts have consistently decided issues of venue based on the proportional amount of business done in a county ...
+While Appellee did, on average, 35 field trips to Philadelphia each year, the percentage of income generated from the trips (approximately 0.2089%) is extremely minimal."In an unpublished decision, the Superior Court approved simply and clearly: "We agree with the trial court's analysis."

 How do we square that position with Hangey?
 Recall the Supreme Court's 1990 Purcell decision, discussed at the start of this article.
-Purcell defined the quantity prong of the venue test to require that a defendant's business contacts with the forum be both continuous and sufficient.

-The Purcell court had taken that conjunctive language from the much earlier Shambe v.
-Delaware Hudson Railroad Co. case, decided by the Pennsylvania Supreme Court in 1927, and it was that conjunctive test that was applied in case after case following Purcell in 1990.
+Purcell defined the quantity prong of the venue test to require that a defendant's business contacts with the forum be both "continuous and sufficient."
+The Purcell court had taken that disjunctive language from the much earlier Shambe case, decided by the Pennsylvania Supreme Court in 1927, and it was that disjunctive test that was applied in case after case after case following Purcell in 1990.

-The Hangey decision, though, relied on a slightly different wording of the venue test: Was the defendant's forum business sufficiently continuous?
+The Hangey decision, though, relied on a slightly different wording of the venue test: Was the defendant's forum business "sufficiently continuous"?
 That small change in wording creates a big difference in meaning by collapsing two requirements into one.

 By way of analogy, a baseball is largely white, but it is not large and white.
 The opposite could be said of the Washington Monument.
-Put another way, a timid eater might enjoy Buffalo wings that are mild and appetizing, but we'd all probably be underwhelmed by wings that were advertised as mildly appetizing.
+Put another way, a timid eater might enjoy Buffalo wings that were "mild and appetizing," but we'd all probably be underwhelmed by wings that were advertised as "mildly appetizing."

 Changing the wording changes the test.
 "Continuous and sufficient" calls for consideration of both the frequency and the volume of a defendant's business contacts within a chosen forum.
 Under such a test, three courses might be a drop in the bucket of a university's course catalog.
 By contrast, "sufficiently continuous" shifts the focus to frequency alone and might support a finding that 0.005% of in-county business was sufficient, if that business relied on an ongoing relationship with an authorized dealer.
+That small change in wording creates a big difference in meaning by collapsing two requirements into one.